- Cultural Toledo

 Travel to Monfragüe, pausing in the Conquistador town of Trujillo en route.
 Your Tour Manager will guide a sightseeing tour exploring the labyrinthine lanes and seeing the bronze statue of the city’s most famous son, Francisco Pizarro who ruthlessly brought the Inca Empire to submission.

-Continue to Monfragüe for a three-night stay at the locally rated 4-star Hospederia Parque de Monfragüe (4Q).
+Continue to Monfragüe (135 miles, two hours and 30 minutes) for a three-night stay at the 4-star Hospederia Parque de Monfragüe (4Q).
 After settling in, join a half-day guided walk around a reservoir in Monfragüe National Park, one of Spain’s most important wilderness areas: there are more than 200 species that call the woodlands, pastures and scrubland home, including all manner of reptiles, otters, wild boar and even the rarely-sighted Spanish lynx.
 B, D

 Day 5 Monfragüe National Park